guigolab/ggsashimi/README.md

   - data.table (>=1.10.4)
   - gridExtra (>=2.2.1)

 Additional required R packages `grid` and `gtable` should be automatically installed when installing R and `ggplot2`, respectively.
+Package `svglite` (>=1.2.1) is also required when generating output images in SVG format.

 ## Usage